Our People

 • Professor of Mathematical Biology

-I am Fellow and Tutor in Biological Sciences and Professor of Mathematical Biology in the Department of Zoology.
-I joined St Peters in 2005 and previous to this completed my undergraduate degree, PhD and held a Royal Society research fellowship within the Department of Biological Sciences at Imperial College London.
+I am a Senior Research Fellow at St Peter's College and Professor of Mathematical Biology in the University of Oxford Department of Biology.
+Before joining Oxford, I completed my undergraduate degree, PhD and held a Royal Society research fellowship within the Department of Biological Sciences at Imperial College London.

 Research